usaid-cs/yesterday-i-learned/random.md

 - Light coffee roasts might have a "toasted grain taste".
 [Darker roast beans have oil (a sheen) on the surface.](http://www.coffeecrossroads.com/coffee-101/coffee-roasts-from-light-to-dark)
 - [Dogs ought not walk in front of the pack leader](https://www.cesarsway.com/dog-psychology/pack-leader/establishing-leadership-with-your-new-addition) (you).
 - Sushi fish was originally [fermented in rice first](http://www.pbs.org/food/the-history-kitchen/history-of-sushi/).
 Then some time between 1600 and 1900, some dude in Edo decided it was faster to never preserve the fish at all.
 So, now, fresh fish.
-- Maki sushi is just rice burritos you cut into slices.
 - If you [post a random security question answer](https://news.ycombinator.com/item?id=15318440), anyone can call the support number as you, and when challenged, answer with "Oh I just mash the keyboard for those".
 You don't want a random security answer.
 - [Bill Nye looks incredibly old.](https://en.wikipedia.org/wiki/Bill_Nye) [This](https://upload.wikimedia.org/wikipedia/commons/9/95/Bill-nye-department-of-energy.jpg) is a picture of him in his late thirties.
 - "Trey" the name just means "third born".
 And Chris might not have made it up that [Three can be pronounced Tray when on a playing card](https://en.wikipedia.org/wiki/Trey).